How to Care For Your Yunnan Rate Snake

 A simple 12 hour light cycle is ideal for Yunnan ratsnakes.

 UV lighting is not necessary for snakes, although some specialists believe it can be beneficial.

 It is important to provide your snake with fresh water every day, in a bowl that is large enough for the snake to submerge in.
-This will also help your snake shed its skin.
+This may also help your snake shed its skin.

 Hides and Décor

 There are many different types of substrate available, but as this snake is a forest floor dweller that likes to burrow the best are probably coir fibre, orchid bark or a mix of the two.
-Make sure your snake cannot accidently ingest substrates when feeding.
+Make sure your snake cannot accidentally ingest substrates when feeding.

-The snake will require a few hides in the vivarium so that it can feel secure.
+The snake will require quite a few hides in the vivarium so that it can feel secure.
 By having 2 or 3 in different areas, the snake will be able to choose the one at the best temperature.
 A humid hide is also recommended (such as the Exo Terra Snake Cave).
 These are hollow hides with a damp moss inside; snakes will often use these when they are shedding their skin.

 Plastic plants are also good to use, as these look very attractive in the vivarium as well as offering privacy.
 Real plants however are a poor choice, as snakes will often dig them out of their pots.

 Feed your snake one defrosted mouse every 1-2 weeks.
 The mouse should be no bigger than the largest part of the snake.
 Yunnan ratsnakes can eat mice their entire lives – starting off with pinkies as a hatchling and moving up in size as the animal grows.
 As these snakes have a narrow head, they often prefer several smaller prey items at a time as adults rather than a large mouse.